Particular/docs.particular.net/servicecontrol/plugins/heartbeat.md

 ### Deprecated NuGet

-If are using the older version of the plugin, namely **ServiceControl.Plugin.Heartbeat** remove the package and replace it with the appropriate plugin based on the NServiceBus version.
+The first release of the Heartbeat plugin the NuGet packages was named **ServiceControl.Plugin.Heartbeat**. **This packages is now obsolete and should be remove**.
+Replace it with the appropriate plugin based on the NServiceBus version.
 The new NServiceBus version specific packages are:

 | NServiceBus Version | Nuget Package                        |
 |---------------------|--------------------------------------|